-Physical Education (PE) is an integral part of each day at Erasmus Primary School.
+Physical education (PE) is an integral part of the curriculum at Erasmus Primary School.
 Each week every child participates in sport and dance suitable to their age and stage of development.
-Sports include swimming, athletics, gymnastics, cross country running and ball games such as basketball, netball, cricket and softball.
-Sports are scheduled in the timetable so that children have dedicated time to build skills for strength, flexibility and endurance.

-In addition to internal events, interested students are given sufficient lead time to train and qualify for Kew District interschool sport which caters for students aged nine and over.
+In addition to internal events, interested students are given sufficient lead time to train and qualify for Kew District interschool sports which cater for students aged nine and over.

 School Sport Victoria (SSV) on behalf of the Department of Education and Early Childhood Development (DEECD) coordinates District sport, and events are organised by volunteers from participating schools.
 All events except for cross-country require qualifying times.
 Place-getters are then invited to participate and represent their school at the Zone level, which provides the gateway for higher-level state and national competitions.